List of bus routes in Brooklyn: Proposed bus route changes

 In December 2019, the MTA released a draft redesign of the Queens bus network with 77 routes.
 The final redesign was initially expected in mid- or late 2020, but the first draft attracted overwhelmingly negative feedback, with 11,000 comments about the plans.
 The redesign was delayed due to the COVID-19 pandemic in New York City.
 Planning resumed in mid-2021.
 The original draft plan was dropped, and a revised plan with 85 routes was released on March 29, 2022.
-The Queens draft plan affects three existing bus routes: the B24, B57, and B62.

 The MTA released a draft plan for Brooklyn's bus network on December 1, 2022.
 One bus route (the B39) remained completely unchanged, while the remaining routes underwent changes to their route, stop spacing, service frequencies, and/or service spans.